ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 are accepted if all of the reference measurements are accepted.

-The triple subject is a compound statement consisting of a Target Environment defined by `measurement-map`, and initial Reference Values, defined by `measurement-map`, that MUST be matched to Evidence before evaluating the triple object.
+The triple subject is a compound statement consisting of a Target Environment defined by `environment-map`, and initial Reference Values defined by `measurement-map`, that MUST be matched to Evidence before evaluating the triple object.
 If the initial Reference Values do not match Evidence, the triple is not matched and no Claims are accepted.